Basement Renovation Guide

 Get building management or developer NOC

-Submit application through Dubai Municipality eServices portal
+Submit via Dubai Municipality eServices portal

 DM technical review and possible site inspection